SergheiMihailov/adapt_med_seg/blogpost.md

 **Training**:  The SegVol model was trained in two phases; *pre-training* and *fine-tuning*.
 First, the ViT was pre-trained on a large training corpus, consisting of $96\, 000$ unlabelled volumetric CT images.
 During this phase, the SimMIM algorithm [22](#ref22) was used to obtain a weak supervision signal and guide the image encoder to map to a feature-ritch embedding space, tailored specifically for the task of image segmentation.

-Next, once the pre-training of the ViT concluded, the authors employed supervised fine-tuning of the entire model on a set of $6\, 000$ labelled CT images, including $150\,000$ ground truth segmentation masks.
+Next, once the pre-training of the ViT concluded, the authors employed supervised fine-tuning of the entire model on a set of $6\, 000$ labelled CT images, including $150\,000$ ground truth segmentation masks, from the M3D-Seg dataset (see the [next section](#datasets)).

+As a result, the authors report their model to be comparable with- or surpass the current state-of-the-art over $200$ different MIS tasks

 Overall, the above architecture is a well-defined extension of the SAM architecture, adapted specifically for the task of volumetric medical image segmentation.
 While SAM was shown to perform poorly in the medical domain ([4](#ref4), [5](#ref5), [6](#ref6), [7](#ref7)), SegVol consistently out-performs other state-of-the-art methods.
 By employing zoom-out-zoom-in inference and also through its design, it is not infeasible to perform interactive segmentation in a low-resource environment, paving the way for medical practitioners to use it in their day-to-day activities.